joomdev/Mighty-Addons/readme.txt

 18. **[MA Wrapper Link](https://mightythemes.com/mighty-addons/wrapper-link/)** - Transform any element into a link by entering any normal URL or Hashed URL with smooth scroll.
 19. **[MA Link Effects](https://mightythemes.com/mighty-addons/link-effects/)** - Link Effects for applying cool effects on links.
 20. **[MA Spacers](https://mightythemes.com/mighty-addons/spacer/)** - Apply quick margin/padding on elements on all 3 levels i.e., Section, Column and Widget.
+21. **[Section Slider](https://mightythemes.com/mighty-addons/section-slider)** - Create sliders out of your Elementor Sections in just one click.
+22. **[Reading Progress Bar](https://mightythemes.com/mighty-addons/reading-progress-bar)** - Show reading progress bar to your users by selecting from two views which also contains Back To Top feature.

 **[Mighty Addons Pro](https://mightythemes.com/mighty-addons) is here as well.**